The Finest Scleral Buckle Surgery in NagercoiL | Procedure, Surgery Cost & Success Rate

 Scleral Buckle Surgery Procedure

 The entire scleral buckle surgery takes 1 to 2 hours but can be done as an outpatient procedure.
-Patients can go home the same day, provided there are no other complications, and you have someone to take you home.
 The surgeon also applies an antibiotic ointment to prevent infection.
+Patients can go home the same day, provided there are no other complications and they have someone to take them home.
+Calwin Hospitals is the best hospital in Nagercoil, providing excellent eye care services and treatments and frequently runs free eye camps to diagnose eye-related issues.

 scleral buckle surgeon